Zeke-Codes/youtube.comClone/README.md

 ## Description

-The YouTube Clone project aims to replicate the appearance and basic functionality of the YouTube landing page.
+The youtube.comClone project aims to replicate the appearance and basic functionality of the YouTube landing page.
 It provides an opportunity for developers to practice their HTML and CSS skills by recreating a real-world web page.

 ## Features